jemdhb/Deduper-jemdhb/labnotebook/labnotebook.md

 ##### Using no regex

+Going though the stand building the numbers and modifications as you go.
+Use a dictionary to store what modifications are in our string.
+Iterate through the dictionary with case-statements to adjust the position

 ##### Using regex

 ```bash
 matches = re.findall(r'(\d+)([A-Z]{1})', cigar_string)
 ```
+Iterate over this list of tuples with case-statements to adjust the position.
+I realized the regex solution was much cleaner and switched my code over to this

+##### Over accounted for insertions

-Compared with others and realized I over accounted for insertions
+Compared with others and realized I over accounted for insertions I was adjusting the position `+` for insertions when I should have been doing nothing.

 ### Other misc. errors

-- Wrote it out and realized that was using wrong bit for the strand
+- Was using the wrong bit (4) instead of 16

-- got rid of int type cast for chromosome
+- Type casting the chromosome to an int caused issues for the scaffolds at the end of the large test file.
+Removing this was simple

 ### Other misc. additions

-added in the statistics that are asked for in the survey
+- Added in the statistics that are asked for in the survey.
+Some issues with counter logic that were quickly resolved.